 Our normal travel clinic process is:

-- Patients to complete and submit travel risk assessment form (one per person travelling).
+- Patients to complete and submit a travel risk assessment form (one per person travelling) via Ask My GP

 - A telephone consultation with a travel clinic nurse to discuss your travel requirements in more detail to be arranged.
 This provides an opportunity to fully discuss your travel plans and for our nurses to ensure you have the right vaccine information for the places you are visiting.